Gravitoelectromagnetic coupled perturbations and quasinormal modes of a charged black hole with scalar hair: Conclusions

 In five-dimensional spacetime, based on the Einstein-Maxwell action~\eqref{action5}, Bah and Heidmann proposed a nonsingular black hole/topology star.
 This is similar to the classical black hole in macrostate geometries, more importantly, it can be constructed from type IIB string theory.
 Integrating the extra dimension $y$, the five-dimensional Einstein-Maxwell theory reduces to a four-dimensional Einstein-Maxwell-dilaton theory which supports a spherically static black hole/topological star solution with a magnetic charge.

 We investigated the QNMs of the charged black hole with scalar hair by studying the linear perturbation of the gravitational field and the electromagnetic field.
 Because of the spherical symmetry of the background spacetime, the radial parts of the perturbed fields can be decomposed from the angular parts.
 The angular parts can be expanded by the spherical harmonics.
 The background scalar field~\eqref{solutionphi} and metric field~\eqref{metric_four} are even parity under the space inversion, however, the background magnetic field~\eqref{solutionnF} is odd parity.
 So the scalar perturbation and even-parity parts of the metric perturbations couple to the odd-parity parts of the electromagnetic perturbations to the linear order, and the odd-parity parts of the metric perturbations couple to the even-parity parts of the electromagnetic perturbations to the linear order, which we named as type-I and type-II couplings, respectively.
 For simplicity, we study the type-II coupling perturbations.
 Finally, we obtained two coupled perturbation equations~\eqref{mastereq1} and \eqref{mastereq2}.
-Because the extra dimension radius $R_y$ can be eliminated from the master equations by a transformation of the electromagnetic field $\psi_\text{m}$, the extra dimension radius $R_y$ has no effect on the QNMs.
+Although the extra dimension radius $R_y$ can be eliminated from the master equations by a transformation of the electromagnetic field $\psi_\text{m}$, it can also affect the QNM spectrum through the gravitational constant.